-Today’s ramp and maintenance HF programs have been around since the late 80s when the U.S. Congress gave FAA a mandate and funding to study and apply human factors to all aviation workers.
+Today’s ramp and maintenance HF programs have been around since the late 80’s when the US Congress gave FAA a mandate and funding to study and apply human factors to all aviation workers.
 HF consultants and scientists used a number of useful models, acronyms, and other memory aids to simplify HF concepts.
-Table 1 lists the famous ones, available through a quick Google search.
+Table 1 lists the famous ones, that are available on a quick Google search.

 By 1992 the Boeing Company created a system to investigate the many small events, often human errors that contributed to a serious incident.
 Boeing named their process Maintenance Error Decision Aid (MEDA).
-It is used by more than 800 airlines worldwide to investigate ramp, maintenance, and other aviation events.
+It is used by over 800 airlines worldwide to investigate ramp, maintenance, and other aviation events.

-Many HF memory concepts emerged in the early- to mid-90s.
-James Reason used a stack of Swiss cheese to represent all of the safety and redundancy in the aviation system.
-When many slices of cheese are stacked together, none of the holes line up and the system is protected.
+Many HF memory concepts emerged in the early to mid-nineties.
+James Reason used a stack of Swiss Cheese to represent all of the safety and redundancy in the aviation system.
+When many slices of cheese are stacked together none of the holes line up and the system is protected.
 However, sometimes the holes can align and permit the pile of cheese to have a weakness that can be penetrated by the many threats surrounding the usually safe aviation system.
-Figure 2 shows a Lufthansa Technical Training rendition of Reason’s Swiss Cheese, using terms like “contributing factors” and “corrective actions,” from Boeing’s MEDA.
+Figure 2 shows a Lufthansa Technical Training rendition of Reason’s Swiss Cheese using terms like “Contributing Factors” and “Corrective Actions,” from Boeing’s MEDA.

 No discussion of aviation HF is complete without mentioning Gordon Dupont’s “Dirty Dozen.”
-The Dirty Dozen represents 12 common contributors to human error, including lack of assertiveness, poor communication, fatigue, lack of knowledge, lack of resources and six other contributors.
+The Dirty Dozen represent twelve common contributors to human error including lack of assertiveness, poor communication, fatigue, lack of knowledge, lack of resources and six other contributors.
 The concept has become a mandated part of human factors training by most aviation authorities.